Grants & Funding Opportunities

 The Michigan Department of Agriculture & Rural Development administers various grants, including the federal Specialty Crop Block Grant and the state-funded Value-Added Grant and Rural Development Fund Grants.
 The purpose of the grants is to enhance the competitiveness of specialty crops, promote expansion of value-added agriculture production within the state, and support infrastructure in rural communities.

 Want email updates about Michigan agriculture grants?
 Sign up below via GovDelivery!

-The Michigan Department of Agriculture and Rural Development (MDARD) provides grant opportunities to promote knowledge of fertilizer use and environmental protection.
+The Michigan Department of Agriculture and Rural Development provides grant opportunities to promote knowledge of fertilizer use and environmental protection.
 The grants are used to address fertilizer rate recommendations, application and fate of fertilizer to maximize issues around crop production and quality as well as protecting the natural environment.

 This grant provides funding to establish, retain, expand, attract or develop value added agricultural processing in Michigan, or that expands or develops regional food systems or access the healthy food.